itzCozi/devbox/CONFIGURATION.md

 ## System Updates

-Devbox automatically ensures that all containers start with up-to-date system packages.
+Devbox automatically ensures that all boxes start with up-to-date system packages.
 When you initialize any project (regardless of configuration), devbox will:

 1. **System Update**: Always run `apt update -y && apt full-upgrade -y` first
 2. **Setup Commands**: Then execute any commands defined in your `setup_commands` array